 The Company concluded that the Amended Collaboration Agreement is a separate arrangement containing a three-year performance obligation to provide distinct R&D services in accordance with ASC 606.
-The total transaction price under the Amended Collaboration Agreement is \$118.9 million which includes \$86.0 million in research funding for the four calendar quarters that ended on March 31, 2022, \$15.3 million in research funding for the ophthalmology and CVM-related continuing programs and the Lab Programs during the remaining two years of the research phase after March 2022, \$12.8 million in estimated NGM621 reimbursable expenses and costs during the remaining two years of the research phase after March 2022 and \$4.75 million for reimbursable amounts paid in 2022 to a third-party manufacturer in accordance with the terms of the Letter Agreement.
+The total transaction price under the Amended Collaboration Agreement is \$118.8 million which includes \$86.0 million in research funding for the four calendar quarters that ended on March 31, 2022, \$15.0 million in research funding for the ophthalmology and CVM-related continuing programs and the Lab Programs during the remaining two years of the research phase after March 2022, \$13.1 million in estimated NGM621 reimbursable expenses and costs during the remaining two years of the research phase after March 2022 and \$4.75 million for reimbursable amounts paid in 2022 to a third-party manufacturer in accordance with the terms of the Letter Agreement.
 The Company will continue to re-evaluate the transaction price as uncertain events are resolved or other changes in circumstances occur.
 The Company continues performing its R&D services in the area of both the continuing collaboration compounds and the released NGM compounds and has one performance obligation across all continuing programs.
 The Company will continue to use the cost-based input method to calculate the amount of revenue to recognize as services are being rendered from April 1, 2021 through March 31, 2024.
-For the period that started on July 1, 2023 and ends on March 31, 2024, the Company expects Merck will provide funding of only approximately \$0.6 million in the aggregate for the ongoing CVM-related activities and for certain costs and reimbursements related to the NGM621 program and this amount is included in the transaction price.
+For the period that started on October 1, 2023 and ends on March 31, 2024, the Company expects Merck will provide minimal funding for the ongoing CVM-related activities and this amount is included in the transaction price.